josue-rojas/Modulos-Design/README.md

 ### Folder structures

-(some readmes have !NOTETODO so i can find stuff that i though about at that moment so i can do it later which is now?)
+(some readmes have !TODO so i can find stuff that i though about at that moment so i can do it later which is now?)

 - \_coffee
 > folder that contains all coffee file for the partials and stuff